clearflask/clearflask/clearflask-legal/src/main/docs/legal/Terms-of-Service.md

 * Will not infringe or misappropriate the intellectual property rights of any third party;
 * Will not overburden Smotana’s systems, as determined by us in our sole discretion;
 * Will not disclose sensitive personal information of others;
-* Will not be used to send spam or bulk unsolicited messages;
+* Will not be used to send spam or bulk unsolicited messageModels;
 * Will not interfere with, disrupt, or attack any service or network; and
 * Will not be used to create, distribute, or enable material that is - or that facilitates or operates in conjunction with - malware, spyware, adware, or other malicious programs or code.